cap-js/cap-getting-started-tutorial/exercises/04_java_creating_services.md

 You can add custom code to deal with the specific domain logic of your application.

-- Create a new folder `handler` in the `srv/src/main/java/customer/incidents` folder.
+- Create a new folder `handlers` in the `srv/src/main/java/customer/incidents` folder.
 - Create a new file `IncidentUrgencyHandler.java` in that folder and add the following content:

 ```java